The Restaurant That Kicked Out Sarah Huckabee Sanders: Inside The Red Hen

 The Red Hen closed temporarily in the wake of the backlash from conservatives, but reopened Thursday at 5 p.m., even though conservative protesters stood outside with signs proclaiming: “We shall overcome… Democrats!”

 The group involved, according to USA Today, was Patriot Picket.
 They reportedly are second amendment supporters.
-By Friday no sign of protesters remained, and the 26 seat restaurant was reportedly booked to capacity both Thursday and Friday.
+By Friday, no sign of protesters remained, and the 26-seat restaurant was reportedly booked to capacity both Thursday and Friday.

-Inside the Red Hen, an open kitchen layout gives guests insight into the process of meal preparation.
+Inside the Red Hen, an open kitchen layout gives guests an insight into the process of meal preparation.
 The menu leans towards “farm to table New American” with heavy Italian and French influence.
 An emphasis on creamy dairy is present from appetizer to dessert, and the spread of local cheese, fresh produce, and gorgeous presentation make the tiny restaurant a hidden gem in Lexington.

 Yelp reviews (prior to a spate of hate comments spurred by the Sanders incident) are overwhelmingly positive, and many supporters shared the information that gift certificates are available on the restaurant’s website.